-As Customs and Border Protection usually receives hundreds of applications for Trainee positions, yours needs to be one of the best to be selected to progress further.
+As Customs and Border Protection receives hundreds of applications for Border Force Recruit positions, yours needs to be one of the best to be selected to progress further.
 It is therefore important that your responses to the questions are succinct, well planned and answer the question asked.
-It is important that you consider the information provided in these sections about the roles Trainees complete and reflect that information in your answer, highlighting the skills, qualities and knowledge you would bring to the role.
+It is important that you consider the information provided in these sections about the roles Recruits complete and reflect that information in your answer, highlighting the skills, qualities and knowledge you would bring to the role.

 Please respond using examples from work (full time, part time or casual; paid or voluntary).
 If you do not have work examples, please provide relevant examples from your school, university, clubs or associations.
 Please focus on your involvement in the various situations (eg use I instead of we) and give examples within the last two years if possible.

-We have found that the most successful applications come from candidates who read the Customs and Border Protection website thoroughly, have a clear idea of what is required in a Trainee role and have thought carefully about the skills and experiences that they can bring to the role.
+We have found that the most successful applications come from candidates who read the Australian Customs and Border Protection Service website thoroughly, have a clear idea of what is required in a Border Force Recruit role and have thought carefully about the skills and experiences that they can bring to the role.